 - He demanded a highly rigorous method of assessment for any person seeking to teach under his name.
 Iyengar national associations, institutes and schools are spread across the globe and must conform to his demanding and exacting criteria.

-BKS Iyengar’s son, Prashant, and daughter Geeta are recognised as great teachers in and of themselves.
+BKS Iyengar’s son, Prashant, and his grand daughter, Abhijata, are recognised as great teachers in and of themselves.
 They continue to teach at the Ramamani Iyengar Memorial Institute (RIMYI) in Pune.

 Until his passing at the age of 95 in 2014, Mr Iyengar continued to teach and inspire students all over the world, to write and research and live his life according to the philosophical precepts of yoga.